 The Johns Hopkins University School of Education is launching a search for outstanding and passionate educators to join its founding education team.

-At the Harry and Jeanette Weinberg Early Childhood Center (ECC), The Lead Infant and Toddler teachers will work alongside the master teacher, assistant teachers and family support team supporting personalized learning plans for children ages 6 weeks to 36 months and their families; implementing a full day, full year, early childhood care and learning program.
-The Lead Teacher will serve as the lead with an assistant teacher and volunteers of a classroom of up to 6 infants or 8 toddlers.
+At the Harry and Jeanette Weinberg Early Childhood Center (ECC), team teachers will work alongside the lead teacher, assistant teacher, and mentor teacher to support personalized learning plans for children ages six weeks through three years and their families; implementing a full day, full year, early childhood care and learning program.

 Through the nurturing and sustenance of a state-of-the-art early childhood facility, highly -trained faculty and staff, a rigorous curriculum, an exceptional adjacent K-8 community school, health suite, auditorium, gymnasium and family resource center, the ECC will pursue the latest, most effective research-based approaches to meet the needs of all students, their families and a revitalized East Baltimore community.

-Using a blended funding model to achieve mixed-income goals to promote maximum diversity, the young learner population of the Early Childhood Center will include families from federally subsidized Early Head Start and Head Start, scholarships for middle income, as well as families paying market-rate tuition.
+Using a blended funding model to achieve mixed-income goals to promote maximum diversity, the young learner population of the Early Childhood Center will include families from federally subsidized Early Head Start and Head Start, as well as families paying market-rate tuition.

 Key features of the nearly 30,000 sq. ft. early childhood facility include:

 Dedicated indoor/outdoor common areas for Gross Motor Play and Project learning

 Large group activity areas for music and story-telling experiences

 Teacher suites that promote a team-based work environment and along with a space for designed for teacher training and development.